NVIDIA/nvmath-python/docs/sphinx/installation.rst

        2. To use :mod:`nvmath.device` APIs, set ``CUDA_HOME`` (or ``CUDA_PATH``)
           to point to the system CTK.

+   * - ``pip install nvmath-python[sysctk12] mpi4py``
+     - Install nvmath-python and mpi4py along with no MGMN optional dependencies to support multi-GPU multi-node APIs.

+       **Note**: Users must provide an MPI implementation and the required cuMp libraries and dependencies (NVSHMEM, cuFFTMp, ...).

 For system admins or expert users, ``pip install nvmath-python`` would be a bare minimal installation (very lightweight).
 This allows fully explicit control of all dependencies.